MerginMaps/docs/src/setup/install-mergin-maps-plugin-for-qgis/index.md

-# Install the Mergin Maps plugin for QGIS
+# How to install the Mergin Maps plugin for QGIS

 Please ensure you have already: